vega/falcon/README.md

 yarn
 ```

-#### Running the 10k flights example with Falcon2
+#### Running the 10k flights example with Falcon

-Then, run the following to start the `examples/flights` svelte demo that uses the Arrow format with Falcon2 on 10k flights.
+Then, run the following to start the `examples/flights` svelte demo that uses the Arrow format with Falcon on 10k flights.

 ```bash
 yarn start:flights